Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Declaration.md

 **Vision**: Our vision is a thriving and abundant world in which every being has the opportunity to develop into the fullness of their potential and flourish in harmony.
 It is a world that is becoming more perfect every day because we are working together to make it so.

-**Values**: We stand firmly upon the timeless shared values held by all people of goodwill, including Truth, Love, Justice, Stewardship, and Wisdom.
+**Values**: We stand firmly upon the timeless shared values held by all people of goodwill, including Truth, Love, Justice, Stewardship, and Wisdom, more fully reflected in the [[The Lionsberg System of Values]], and unified by the Supreme Value of the Creator.

 _____
 It is anticipated that this Provisional Declaration will complexify itself over time into a Provisional Constitution.